krywenko/RA8875_graphing/README.md

  https://github.com/krywenko/RA8875_graphing/blob/master/DSC04320.JPG

-autoconnect... ino is the esp wifi connect and sub to mqtt topics fto be passed to the arduino lCD-read ... ino  is just a  base example of the serail read command on the arduino LCD_read_graph... ino is the graphing sketch for the  arduino connected to the RA8875  just adjust  serial port to match yours and adjust to graphing to match what you want.. it can handle up to 20 different  inputs from the esp
+autoconnect... ino ---is the esp wifi connect and sub to mqtt topics to be passed to the arduino ( handles 20 mqtt inputs) lCD_sSerial_read. ino --- is just a  base example of the serail read command on the arduino fron esp LCD_Serial_read_graph.ino--- is the graphing sketch for the  arduino connected to the RA8875  just adjust  serial port to match yours and adjust to graphing to match what you want.. it can handle up to 20 different  inputs from the esp